lluisalemanypuig/physics-simulator/examples/README.md

 	cd interfaces-release/spring-meshes ; ./spring-meshes --list
 	cd interfaces-release/fluids ; ./fluids --list

 - The _particles_ example offers several simulations.
+See this [video](https://youtu.be/cjhv6R0XVQ0) to see some of these simulations.
 When issuing the corresponding command the following message summarising each of them will appear on screeen:

 		Welcome to the particles renderer